Taikocuya/ALX/README.md

 The commands respectively scripts in the `bin` directory require:

 * [Ruby](https://www.ruby-lang.org/) 2.4.0+
-* At least one extracted image of Skies of Arcadia Legends, or rather, Eternal Arcadia Legends
+* At least one extracted image of Skies of Arcadia, Skies of Arcadia Legends, Eternal Arcadia, or Eternal Arcadia Legends

 The shipped and pre-exported CSV files in the subdirectories of `share`
 require: